-The sponsors of these types of projects may be required to make a presentation to the MVRPC, especially when seeking funding from the MPO or continued funding from the MPO.
+The sponsors of these types of projects may be required to make a presentation to MVRPC, especially when seeking funding from the MPO/RTPO or continued funding from the MPO/RTPO.

-Consultant Necessitation Clause: It is the policy of MVRPC that any consultant hired to do a project/ study for MVRPC Board of Directors, will follow the guidelines in the Public Participation Policy, and will be responsible for the implementation of the required public participation activities, as outlined in the consultant contract.
+Consultant Necessitation Clause: It is the policy of MVRPC that any consultant hired to do a project/ study for the MVRPC Board of Directors, will follow the guidelines in the Public Participation Policy, and will be responsible for the implementation of the required public participation activities, as outlined in the consultant contract.
 Such activities will be overseen by MVRPC staff and modified to fit the needs of the specific project or study of consideration.

-Long Range Transportation Plan
+Long Range Transportation Plan/ Regional Transportation Plan

-The Long Range Transportation Plan is a long-range (20+year) strategy and capital improvement program developed to guide the effective investments of public funds in transportation facilities.
+The Transportation Plan is a long-range (20+year) strategy and capital improvement program developed to guide the effective investments of public funds in transportation facilities.
 It is updated every five years and is prepared by the Miami Valley Regional Planning Commission in consultation with local and state officials, and other agencies.
-The LRTP includes roadway, regional bikeway, pedestrian, transit and other multi-modal strategies, projects and programs.
-It may be amended as a result of investment as a result in changes in projected Federal, State and local funding; major investment studies, the congestion management process; interstate interchange justification studies; and environmental impact studies.
-The current LRTP is available for viewing at the MVRPC offices and on MVRPC's website at www.mvrpc.org.
+The Transportation Plan includes roadway, regional bikeway, pedestrian, transit and other multi-modal strategies, projects and programs.
+It may be amended as a result of changes in projected Federal, State and local funding; major investment studies, the congestion management process; interstate interchange justification studies; and environmental impact studies.
+The current LRTP/RTP is available for viewing at the MVRPC office and on MVRPC's website at mvrpc.org.

-At the beginning of the LRTP update (major update every 5 years), approximately a year prior to its adoption by the Board of Directors, MVRPC staff will prepare a summary outline of tasks and approximate timeframes required to complete the LRTP update at hand.
+At the beginning of the LRTP/RTP update (major update every 5 years), approximately a year prior to its adoption by the Board of Directors, MVRPC staff will prepare a summary outline of tasks and approximate time frames required to complete the LRTP/RTP update at hand.
 The outline will identify major public participation activities that are relevant to the current update and will be shared with the public and MVRPC's committees at an initial stakeholder kick-off meeting.

-Transportation Improvement Program
+Transportation Improvement Program/ Regional Transportation Improvement Program

-The TIP is a four-year plan, updated every 2 to 4 years, that lists all regionally significant and federally-funded projects and services, in the three plus-county MPO area, such as highway projects, bridge replacements, major corridor studies, transportation alternatives and bicycle/pedestrian projects.
-Projects that are included in the TIP must be consistent with, or be selected from an approved Long Range Transportation Plan.
-Additionally, the TIP must be fiscally constrained, or have funding mechanisms already in place for all projects and strategies.
-Public notice of public participation activities and time established for public review and comments on the TIP, will satisfy the Program of Projects (POP) requirements of GDRTA, Greene CATS and Miami County Transit.
+The TIP/RTIP is a four-year plan, updated every 2 to 4 years, that lists all regionally significant and Federally-funded projects and services, in the MVRPC area, such as highway projects, bridge replacements, major corridor studies, transportation alternatives and bicycle/pedestrian projects.
+Projects that are included in the TIP/RTIP must be consistent with, or be selected from an approved Long Range Transportation Plan/ Regional Transportation Plan.
+Additionally, the TIP/RTIP must be fiscally constrained, or have funding mechanisms already in place for all projects and strategies.
+Public notice of public participation activities and time established for public review and comments on the TIP/RTIP, will satisfy the Program of Projects (POP) requirements of GDRTA and Greene CATS Public Transit.